cryslith/zpipe/README.md

 keys will be present also.
 Programs should ignore unexpected keys.
 `message` will have the length specified in `message_length`.

+## error

+The output type `error` is emitted when an error occurs in zephyr operations.
+Its body is a key-value list containing at least the following keys:

+* `operation`: (optional) An identifier of the operation being performed when the error occurred.
+* `message`: The error message

 # Authorship

 `zpipe` copyright 2017 ikdc <ikdc@mit.edu>